ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 interplay with other traffic.
 However, a proposal targeting general Internet use can not assume this is always the case.

-{{circuit-breakers}} describes the impact of network transport circuit breaker algorithms. {{!RFC8083}} also defines a minimal set of RTP circuit breakers that operate across a path.
-This identifies conditions under which a sender needs to stop transmitting media data to protect the network from excessive congestion.
-It is expected that, in the absence of long-lived excessive congestion, RTP applications running on best-effort IP networks will be able to operate without triggering these circuit breakers.

 ### Short and Long Flows

 The effect on short-lived and long-lived flows using other common congestion